 St. Mary Village– Located right next to the east entrance to Glacier.
 The location can’t get any closer without actually being inside the park.
 It also has an onsite restaurant.
 Overall good reviews but it’s really all about the location at this property.

-You’ll find a variety of cozy cabin rentals in the area (see VRBO listings ) but no chain hotels.
+You’ll find a variety of cozy cabin rentals in the area as well (see VRBO listings ) but no chain hotels.

 Happy Trails!
 No matter where you stay, Glacier National Park will be an amazing vacation for your family.